The world’s most famous carbon dioxide absorber

 service_return

-The command module then separates off the service module.
+The command module then separates away from the service module.

 command_service_separation